waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Tile & Movement Mechanics
 - **Cuttable Trees:** Can respawn after being cut.
 - **Ledges:** One-way traversal only.
 Can be jumped down, but not climbed up.
 A jump down from Y to Y+1 lands the player at Y+2.
 - **HM Usage:** Must be used from the Pokémon party menu.
 A fainted Pokémon cannot use an HM.
-To use Surf, the player must be standing on a tile directly adjacent to a water tile and facing it.
+To use an HM on an object, the player must be standing on an adjacent tile and *facing* the object *before* opening the menu.
 - **Boulder Pushing:** A multi-turn action.
-You must be adjacent.
+Must be adjacent.
 First press turns/pushes one tile.
 Subsequent pushes require walking to the new adjacent tile first.
 Cannot push boulders while surfing.
 - **Menu Input Blocking (CRITICAL):** If the player is facing an impassable tile in the overworld, the corresponding directional input will be blocked within menus.
 This can abort automated tool sequences.
 To avoid this, I must ensure I am not facing an obstacle before using a tool that relies on directional inputs.
+- **Dead End Definition:** An area is considered a dead end if it has only one group of reachable exits (warps/map connections) and no reachable unseen tiles.

 # III.
 Battle & Item Knowledge